ossrs/srs/README.md

 simple-rtmp-server
 ==================

-simple rtmp origin/edge live server over state-threads. can be used as origin server, or rtmp-server for encoder.
+simple rtmp origin/edge live server over state-threads.<br/>
+can be used as origin server, or rtmp-server for encoder.

 1. simple: also stable enough.